tomfat/osint-ship/README.md

 Future work includes wiring the mocked datasets to live Supabase tables, integrating Mapbox/Leaflet for geospatial visualization, and extending automated ingestion scripts.

+## 10. Data Export Endpoints

+- `GET /api/export/csv?dataset=events|vessels` – Returns the requested dataset as a UTF-8 CSV snapshot.
+Columns follow a fixed order (`id`, `vessel_id`, `vessel_name`, …) so downstream tools can rely on stable headers.
+- `GET /api/export/geojson?dataset=events|vessels` – Produces a GeoJSON `FeatureCollection` with rounded coordinates and mirrored property names for schema parity with the CSV export.

+Both endpoints round latitude/longitude to one decimal place (≈11 km) to satisfy the open-source intelligence policy of publishing coarse positions only.
+Responses include cache headers (`Cache-Control: public, max-age=3600, stale-while-revalidate=86400`) so mirrors can safely reuse snapshots for an hour.

+### Maintaining formats with live data

+- Reuse the pure exporter utilities in `lib/exporters.ts` inside any future Supabase/ETL tasks rather than rebuilding CSV strings ad hoc.
+They enforce column ordering and coordinate rounding in one place.
+- When wiring real tables, prefer database views or SQL `SELECT` lists that match the exporter headers exactly, and add a regression check (e.g., unit test or CI script) that serializes a sample payload through the exporters.
+- If more fields are added later, append them to the end of the header arrays to preserve backward compatibility for analysts consuming the CSV/GeoJSON feeds.